 Ocean temperatures are pleasant, making for great swimming all year, ranging from the high 70s F to mid 80s F.

 Tropical storms and hurricanes can be a concern in this region, as they can be for many coastal areas in the Caribbean; the season runs from June to October.
 Direct hits from hurricanes occur about every 10 to 12 years, although tropical storms happen more frequently.
 And even hurricanes that pass by can cause severe conditions.
 As a result, building codes account for severe weather, and there are emergency plans in place if need be.

 Though not the cheapest area of the country thanks to extensive tourism development, the Riviera Maya still offers an affordable cost of living where you can live well on much less than you’d spend in the U.S.

 Also, keep in mind that cost of living is very dependent on lifestyle.
 If you shop in local markets and don’t make a habit of eating at high-end restaurants, which are plentiful in this region, you can save big time.
-And be aware that living right on the beach can be pricey to rent and buy…but head inland a few blocks but still a few minutes’ walk from the water…and you’ll pay much less.
+And be aware that living right on the beach can be pricey to rent and buy…but head inland a few blocks (still only a few minutes’ walk from the water) and you’ll pay much less.